agarciadom/llma4se-2025/talk/slides.md

 ## Adding tools

-(add tool for searching the web with DuckDuckGo: this relies on conditional edges)
+(add tool for searching the web with DuckDuckGo MCP server, asking the population of Madrid and then a follow-up question)

-## Multi-turn interactions
+## Human-in-the-loop

-(add tool for asking the user for clarification, e.g. someone says they want to decorate their walls but they have not given any hints on what they like)
+(add tool for asking the user for confirmation, e.g. before actually "buying" something)

 ## Predefined agents (ReAct)